adstuart/azure-vpn-p2s/multiauth/README.md

-# Migrate from DirectAccess to Always On VPN with Azure (Using Multi-authentication with either VPN Gateway or Virtual WAN)
+# Migrate from DirectAccess to Always On VPN with Azure (Using P2S Multi-authentication and either VPN Gateway or Virtual WAN)

 <!-- TOC -->